I can see through phones

-The girl started laughing again, watching him running out the door.
+The girl started laughing again, watching him run out the door.

 "$25,000 says yes, today, that's what we're doing," Hannibal smiled around his new cigar.

 "It just feels a bit strange, like we're whores for hire.
-Accept instead of our whole bodies, we're selling our fists," Face suggested, before adding, "and not having as much fun either."
+Except instead of our whole bodies, we're selling our fists," Face suggested, before adding, "And not having as much fun either."

 "He's chasing the jazz, chasing the jazz," BA sighed.

-"Face, when you were in college what'd you study?"
+"Face, when you were in college, what'd you study?"
 Hannibal asked, wanting to distract his lieutenant.
-He too had concerns about leaving Murdock at the beach house but it was to late to change his mind now.
+He too, had concerns about leaving Murdock at the beach house, but it was too late to change his mind now.

 "Business major.
 Didn't make it past the first year though.
 Joined up and ended up with you lot.
 Why?"
-Face asked, curious at where this was going.
+Face asked, curious as to where this was going.

 "Between the last two jobs and this one we're going to have a decent sum.
 Thinking you may need to revisit your business training."
 Hannibal knew this would play to Face's strengthens and interests.
-He watched, with satisfaction, as Face got a glint in his eyes.
+He watched, with satisfaction, as the younger man got a glint in his eyes.

 "Best solution for that is we get this job done then.
-Wipe out the cockroaches holding a whole town to ransomed.
+Wipe out the cockroaches holding a whole town for ransom.
 Face can start his investment plans and your mama will be happy," Hannibal chuckled, as if reading his sergeant's mind.

-"Gold, got to get some gold.
+"Gold, got to get me some gold.
 Best stuff to invest in.
-I don't trust them smarmy banker types.
+Don't trust 'em smarmy banker types.
 I want some gold," BA firmly announced.